 But you know what?
 We are five months away from paying off our mortgage, and it feels great.
 I can choose to return to work or continue to stay-at-home with my children.
 My husband can cut back on his hours or find a more enjoyable job that pays less.

 Could we have done the same if we invested the money and then pulled it out of the market?
 Yes.
 The market is unbelievably high right now, but that wasn’t a guarantee when we started paying off our home eighteen years ago.
 In this case, we chose the safe bet, and I don’t regret it.

 Financial Decision: Choose the Highest Paying Job or Pursue Your Passions?

-Forget about pursuing your passion to teach young children or to become a social worker to those in need.
+Forget about pursuing your passion for teaching young children or becoming a social worker to those in need.
 Yet, we all know people who choose to follow their passions rather than pad their pocketbooks.

 Why?
 Because they cannot imagine a life strapped behind a desk or because their hearts yearn for more than the typical 9-to-5.

 My Story: A High Paying Job